 The lineage system records this transformation so downstream systems can understand it.

-3. Automatically ingest BI metadata
+3. Automatically ingest BI (Semantic Layer) metadata

 Governance platforms increasingly parse metadata from BI tools to capture: